 Every once in a while, one scale figure in a free-to-download collection is at just the right angle — and wearing just the right clothes — to be suitable for almost any rendering, regardless of context.
-One such example is the (in)famous “woman in beige,” who has popped up in so many visualizations recently that she could have her own Tumblr.
+One such example is the (in)famous “woman in beige”, otherwise known as “little red riding bag”, who has popped up in so many visualizations recently that she now has her very own Tumblr.

 There is nothing wrong with recycling a good scale figure occasionally, of course — but make sure to keep your rendering library stocked with multiple options to avoid overuse.
 If people viewing your visualization are distracted by playing “spot the scale figure,” they might not be able to fully appreciate your architectural concept.